-- Assess the welfare costs and benefits associated with rearing birds from hatch versus obtaining adults for each project. - Consider the birds' quality of life after the procedures have ended, and their eventual any potential pain must be prevented or alleviated as appropriate.
+- Assess the welfare costs and benefits associated with rearing birds from hatch versus obtaining adults for each project. - Consider the birds' quality of life after the procedures have ended, and their eventual fate, i.e. rehoming, release or euthanasia, when making a decision.